jetbrains-academy/javascript-course/Functions/Introduction to functions/task.md

 ## Introduction to functions

-Often we need to perform the same operation several times.
-And it is very handy when this operation can be easily called at any point in our program the way we use the `console.log()` _function_ to display messages on the screen.
+Often, we need to perform the same operation multiple times.
+It is very handy when this operation can be easily called at any point in our program, just as we use the `console.log()` _function_ to display messages on the screen.

-This is usually how programs are structured.
-They are divided into logical "blocks", which are then used where necessary.
-The main such "blocks" are _functions_.
+This is typically how programs are structured: they are divided into logical "blocks" that are used as needed.
+The main type of these "blocks" is _functions_.

-Let's try to create our own function:
+Let's try creating our own function:
 ```js
 function hello() {
     console.log("Hello!");
 }
 ```

-Such a creation is called a _function declaration_ or a _function statement_.
+This process is known as a _function declaration_ or a _function statement_.

-It consists of
+It consists of:

-* `function` keyword.
+* The `function` keyword.
-* Function name: `hello`.
+* A function name, such as `hello`.
-* A list of _parameters_ in parentheses.
-There may be no parameters as in the example.
+* A list of _parameters_ in parentheses (there may be no parameters, as in the example).
-* _Function body_ in curly brackets.
-In this case it is one instruction to print to the screen.
+* The _function body_ enclosed in curly brackets, which in this case contains a single instruction to print to the screen.

-To call a function, we just need to specify its name.
-And since our function has no parameters yet, just empty brackets after it.
-After calling the function, the instructions from its body will be executed.
+To call a function, simply specify its name followed by parentheses.
+Since our function currently has no parameters, use empty parentheses.
+When you call the function, the instructions within its body will be executed.
 ```js
 hello()  // Will print "Hello!"
 ```